Ransu-ll/Omori-Dialogue-Generator/readme.md

 and then follow the instructions (similar to instructions found on the website)
 1. Select the desired settings
 2. Edit the contents of each of the boxes
-    * Character name and dialogue are simple!
-      Just click into their boxes and type!
+    * Character name is simple enough!
+Just click into it and edit!
+    * Assuming portraits are enabled, just click into the box and a file prompt will open!
       Any 106px by 106px image should do.
-    * Assuming portraits are enabled, just click into the box and a file prompt will open!
+    * Dialogue is a little harder, however!
+Ensure that you press enter if your dialogue takes up more than one line to allow it to render properly (unless you like squished text).
+      You should also ensure that it takes no more than three lines, otherwise it will not be rendered properly.
 3. Press the long "render" button
-4. Get the image!
+4. Get the image
     * Press the large download button that will appear, or
     * Right click and copy image to clipboard!
 5. And you should be done!